Mouryavarsha/tic-tac-toe/README.md

-# tic-tac-toe<br>-A Game project made with HTML CSS and JS.
+# Tic-Tac-Toe<br>-A Game project made with HTML CSS and JS.